Breville Super Q Blender Review

 What it is and who it is for

-A powerful countertop blender with multiple one-touch programs and a broad manual speed range.
-The Super Q ships with a family-size jug and a to-go cup, and it is compatible with Breville’s Vac Q vacuum accessory if you want to chase maximum smoothness.
+A high-performance countertop blender with multiple one-touch programs and a wide manual speed range.
+The Super Q comes with a family-size jug and a to-go cup, and it’s compatible with Breville’s Vac Q vacuum accessory if you want less foam and a slightly creamier texture in some blends.

 Best for

-- Families that will use both a large jug and a personal cup for weekday routines
+• Families who will use both a large jug and a personal cup for everyday routines

 Might skip

-- Minimalists who prefer a simple manual-only blender
+• Minimalists who want a simple, manual-only blender

 Performance and results